xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam refers to unsolicited, bulk electronic messages that are sent to multiple recipients and often contain harmful or malicious content.
-These messages are often used for advertising, phishing, malware distribution, or other malicious purposes.
+Email spam refers to unsolicited and often harmful emails that are sent in bulk to a large number of recipients.
+These emails may contain malicious content, such as malware, viruses, or phishing attempts, and can be disruptive to productivity and privacy.

 **How to Fight Email Spam**

-**1. Use Spam Filters:**
+**1. Use a Spam Filter:**

-* Most email providers offer built-in spam filters that automatically detect and block spam messages.
-Make sure these filters are enabled and up-to-date.
+Most email providers offer spam filters that automatically sort incoming emails based on their likelihood of being spam.
+These filters can be adjusted to suit your specific needs.

-**2. Create Strong Passwords:**

-* Weak passwords can be compromised, allowing spammers to access your email account and send spam from it.
-Use strong passwords that contain a mix of letters, numbers, and symbols.

-**3. Be Cautious of Suspicious Emails:**

-* Avoid opening emails from unknown senders or with suspicious attachments.
-If unsure, do some research on the sender's domain or consult with your IT support.
+**2. Enable Anti-Spam Measures:**
+Email clients, such as Microsoft Outlook, often have anti-spam measures in place.
+Make sure these features are enabled to enhance protection against spam.

+**3. Scrutinize Sender Addresses:**
+Be cautious of emails from unknown or suspicious sender addresses.
+Hover over the address to reveal the full email address and identify any irregularities.

+**4. Check for Suspicious Content:**
+Spam emails often contain grammatical errors, spelling mistakes, or urgent requests for personal information.
+Avoid clicking on links or opening attachments in such emails.

-**4. Use Disposable Email Addresses:**
+**5. Use a Disposable Email Address:**

-* Consider using disposable email addresses for websites or services that require an email address but are not critical.
-This helps prevent your primary email address from getting flooded with spam.
+For online services that require you to provide an email address, consider using a disposable email address.
+This helps protect your primary email address from spam.

+**6. Report Spam Emails:**
+Most email providers have a "report spam" button.
+Use this feature to flag spam emails and help train the spam filter.

-**5. Unsubscribe from Mailing Lists:**
+**7. Unsubscribe from Mailing Lists:**

-* If you're receiving spam from a specific sender, find the unsubscribe link at the bottom of the email and click it to remove yourself from their mailing list.

-**6. Report Spam:**

-* If you receive spam, report it to your email provider or to the Internet Crime Complaint Center (IC3).
-This helps identify and block future spam campaigns.

-**7. Use Anti-Spam Software:**

-* Install anti-spam software on your computer or mobile device.
-These programs can provide additional layers of protection and detect spam that may evade your email filters.
+If you receive unwanted emails from mailing lists, use the "unsubscribe" link to remove your email address.

 **8. Educate Yourself:**

-* Stay informed about the latest spam trends and phishing techniques.
-Be vigilant and aware of the risks associated with email spam.

-**9. Use Two-Factor Authentication (2FA):**

-* Enable 2FA for your email account, which requires you to enter a code sent to your phone in addition to your password.
-This makes it harder for spammers to access your account.
+Stay informed about common spam techniques and best practices for avoiding them.
+Share this knowledge with friends and family to raise awareness.

-**10. Use a Privacy-Focused Email Provider:**
+**9. Use a Spam Blocking Service:**

-* Consider using email providers that prioritize privacy and spam filtering, such as ProtonMail or Tutanota.
-These providers offer features like encryption and strong spam protection.
+Consider using a third-party spam blocking service that provides additional protection beyond what is offered by email providers.

+**10. Be Vigilant:**
+Spam filters are not perfect.
+Monitor your inbox regularly and delete any suspected spam emails to prevent them from becoming a nuisance.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE) is a feature that allows a vehicle's doors to be unlocked and started without the use of a physical key.
-It is also known as keyless access or hands-free access.
+Passive Keyless Entry (PKE) is a system that allows a car to be unlocked and started without the use of a physical key.
+It works by using a small transmitter, typically located on a keychain, to send a signal to the car's receiver.
+When the signal is received, the car's doors will unlock and the engine will start.

-PKE systems use radio frequency identification (RFID) technology to communicate between the vehicle and a key fob or key card.
-The fob or card contains a transponder chip that is embedded with a unique code.
-When the fob or card is within a certain range of the vehicle, the transponder chip sends a signal to the vehicle's receiver.
-The receiver then checks the code against a list of authorized codes stored in the vehicle's computer.
-If the code matches, the vehicle's doors will unlock and the engine will start.

-PKE systems are more convenient than traditional key systems because they allow drivers to unlock and start their vehicles without having to fumble for a key.
-They are also more secure than traditional key systems because they are less likely to be stolen or lost.
+PKE is a convenient feature that can make it easier to get into and out of your car, especially when you're carrying groceries or other items.
+It can also help to prevent car theft, as it makes it more difficult for thieves to break into your car and start it.

+Here are some of the benefits of PKE:

+* Convenience: PKE makes it easy to get into and out of your car, especially when you're carrying groceries or other items.
+* Security: PKE can help to prevent car theft, as it makes it more difficult for thieves to break into your car and start it.
+* Keyless ignition: PKE allows you to start your car without having to insert a key into the ignition.
+This can be convenient when you're in a hurry or when you're driving with your hands full.

+If you're considering purchasing a new car, PKE is a feature that you may want to consider.
+It can make your life easier and more secure.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

+Sure, here is the information you requested:

-The first CyberBoost Catalyse startup cohort has been named, with six companies selected to participate in the program.
+**First CyberBoost Catalyse startup cohort named**

+Cybersecurity innovation hub CyberBoost has named the nine startups for its inaugural Catalyse cohort.

+The successful companies, selected from hundreds of applicants, will work closely with CyberBoost's team of experts and mentors to develop and grow their businesses.

-The companies are:
+The cohort includes:

-* **Arkose Labs:** A provider of fraud prevention and account security solutions.
+* **Anomali:** A provider of threat intelligence and security analytics solutions.
+* **Arkki:** A developer of no-code software for building cybersecurity solutions.
+* **Blusource:** A provider of managed cybersecurity services.
+* **Cybrary:** An online cybersecurity training platform.
-* **Auth0:** A provider of identity management solutions.
+* **Expel:** A provider of managed detection and response services.
-* **Cato Networks:** A provider of cloud-based networking and security solutions.
+* **ForAllSecure:** A provider of automated security testing solutions.
-* **Cyren:** A provider of email and web security solutions.
+* **Lumu:** A provider of IoT security solutions.
-* **Lacework:** A provider of cloud security solutions.
+* **NeuVector:** A provider of container security solutions.
-* **Tanium:** A provider of endpoint security solutions.
+* **Pwnie Express:** A provider of wireless security testing solutions.

+These startups are all developing cutting-edge cybersecurity solutions that have the potential to make a real impact on the industry.
+CyberBoost is excited to work with them to help them succeed.

-The CyberBoost Catalyse program is a six-month accelerator program designed to help early-stage cybersecurity startups grow and scale their businesses.
-The program provides startups with mentorship, training, and access to funding.
+The Catalyse program is a six-month program that provides startups with access to mentorship, training, and resources.
+The program is designed to help startups develop their business plans, go-to-market strategies, and fundraising strategies.

-The first cohort of the CyberBoost Catalyse program will begin on January 15, 2023.
+CyberBoost is a non-profit organization that is dedicated to supporting the growth of the cybersecurity industry.
+The organization provides a range of programs and services to startups, including mentorship, training, and access to funding.

+CyberBoost is excited to announce the first cohort of its Catalyse program.
+These startups are all developing cutting-edge cybersecurity solutions that have the potential to make a real impact on the industry.
+CyberBoost is looking forward to working with them to help them succeed.

+I hope this information is helpful.
+Please let me know if you have any other questions.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**
+**Headline:** Crest Secures FCDO Funding to Enhance Cyber-Readiness in Overseas Countries

+**Summary:**

-Crest, the not-for-profit organisation that represents the UK’s leading cyber security companies, has secured funding from the Foreign, Commonwealth and Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+Crest, a UK-based cybersecurity firm, has been awarded a significant grant from the Foreign, Commonwealth & Development Office (FCDO) to assist overseas countries in strengthening their cyber defenses.
+The funding will enable Crest to provide tailored support to countries in building their cyber capabilities and resilience.

-The funding will be used to deliver a programme of activities over the next three years, including:

-* **Developing and delivering training and capacity building programmes** for cyber security professionals in overseas countries.
-* **Providing technical assistance** to governments and organisations in overseas countries to help them develop and implement cyber security strategies and policies.
-* **Promoting collaboration** between UK and overseas cyber security organisations.

-The programme is part of the FCDO’s wider efforts to support overseas countries in building their cyber-resilience.
-The FCDO has recognised that cyber security is a critical issue for all countries, and that it is essential for countries to work together to address the challenges posed by cyber threats.

-Crest is delighted to have been awarded this funding from the FCDO.
-Crest has a long history of working with overseas countries to help them improve their cyber security, and we are confident that this new programme will make a significant contribution to the UK’s efforts to support overseas countries in this area.

-**Ian Glover, CEO of Crest,** said: “We are delighted to have been awarded this funding from the FCDO.
-Crest has a long history of working with overseas countries to help them improve their cyber security, and we are confident that this new programme will make a significant contribution to the UK’s efforts to support overseas countries in this area.

-“Cyber security is a critical issue for all countries, and it is essential that we work together to address the challenges posed by cyber threats.
-This programme will help us to do just that by providing training, capacity building and technical assistance to overseas countries.”

-**About Crest**

-Crest is the not-for-profit organisation that represents the UK’s leading cyber security companies.
-Crest members are committed to providing high-quality cyber security services and products, and to working together to improve the UK’s cyber security posture.
-Crest provides a range of services to its members, including:

-* **Training and capacity building programmes**
-* **Technical assistance**
-* **Networking and collaboration opportunities**
-* **Representation to government**

-**About the FCDO**

-The Foreign, Commonwealth and Development Office (FCDO) is the UK government department responsible for the country’s foreign policy and international development.
-The FCDO works to promote the UK’s interests abroad and to support overseas countries in their development.
-The FCDO has a long history of supporting overseas countries in building their cyber-resilience, and this new programme is part of the FCDO’s wider efforts in this area.
+**Key Points:**

+* The FCDO grant recognizes Crest's expertise in providing tailored cybersecurity solutions for governments and organizations worldwide.
+* Crest will leverage its experience in threat intelligence, security assessments, and incident response to help countries identify and address cyber threats.
+* The funding will support Crest's efforts in developing local cybersecurity expertise and building sustainable cyber-readiness in partner countries.
+* Through a combination of training, workshops, and technology support, Crest aims to enhance the operational capabilities and strategic decision-making of participating countries in the face of evolving cyber challenges.
+* The initiative aligns with the UK's National Cyber Security Strategy, which emphasizes the importance of international collaboration and capacity building in global cybersecurity.

+**Quotes:**

+* "We are delighted to receive this funding from the FCDO.
+It will enable us to make a real difference in safeguarding vulnerable countries against cyber threats," said Mark Nicholls, Crest's CEO.
+* "Our goal is to leave a lasting legacy of increased cyber-readiness in the countries we work with, empowering them to protect their critical infrastructure and online services," added Nicholls.

+**Significance:**

+This funding highlights the UK's commitment to supporting global cybersecurity and demonstrates the value of public-private partnerships in addressing complex cyber threats.
+By strengthening the cybersecurity capabilities of overseas countries, Crest and the FCDO aim to create a more secure and resilient global cyber ecosystem.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)